wpmetabox/mb-elementor-integrator/readme.txt

 Tags: meta box, custom meta box, meta boxes, custom meta boxes, custom fields, custom field, elementor, dynamic tags Requires at least: 4.9
 Requires PHP: 7.0
-Tested up to: 6.2
+Tested up to: 6.2.2
-Stable tag: 2.1.7
+Stable tag: 2.1.8
 License: GPLv2 or later

 Integrates Meta Box's custom fields with Elementor page builder via dynamic tags.

 == Description ==

-Easily select and show custom fields created by the [Meta Box](https://metabox.io) plugin in the [Elementor](https://elementor.com) page builder via dynamic tags (available in the Pro version).
+Easily select and show custom fields created by [Meta Box](https://metabox.io) in the Elementor page builder via dynamic tags (Pro version).

 The plugin works for all field types.
 And you don't have to remember the field name or field ID to type.
 You just need to select it from the dropdown list.